Kadamattathu Kathanar (TV series): Story 9: Mariyamma's dilemma (Episodes 89–94)

-Story 10 – Nicholas Family in Haunted Mansion (Episodes 95-119)
+Story 10: Nicholas's family in a haunted mansion (Episodes 95–119)

-Nicholas buys a mansion which is haunted.His son Alan was killed by a spirit from a doll.The family moved to mansion where supernatural events started happening.Kathanar finally learnt that the main spirit is the family servant Ettichan.He destroyed all the spirits including Ettichan.Kathanar inform the family that the property is earlier an cremation ground and mansion was built on it.kathanar left from the mansion and all the spirits move to the sky to attain peace.Alan's spirit felt sad to see the happy reunion of the family since he cannot join them forever.
+Nicholas's son Alan was killed by a spirit from a doll, leading to the family moving to a haunted mansion where supernatural events start happening.
+Kathanar finally learns that the main spirit is the family servant Ettichan, whom he destroys along with all the other spirits.
+Kathanar informs the family that the mansion was built on a cremation ground.
+Kathanar leaves the mansion and all the spirits move to the sky to attain peace.

-Story 11 – The Haunted Eethenga Tharavadu (Episodes 119-130)
+Story 11: The haunted Eethenga Tharavadu (Episodes 119–130)

-Eli Chettathy and her three daughters moved to the Eethenga Tharavadu where the ghosts started attacking the family members.kathanar arrives and destroys the ghosts Nani and Manikyan.The family members thanked kathanar and all the problems in Eethenga Tharavadu came to end.
+Eli Chettathy and her three daughters move to the Eethenga Tharavadu where ghosts start attacking the family members.
+Kathanar arrives and destroys the ghosts Nani and Manikyan.
+The family members thank Kathanar and all the problems in Eethenga Tharavadu come to an end.

-Story 12 – A Conspiracy against Kathanar (Episodes 131-157)
+Story 12: Conspiracy against Kathanar (Episodes 131–157)

-Chadayan returns and team up with Vettiyala Vezhala and his assistant Mandhana to destroy Kathanar.They release Neeli's good power and made her evil again.Together they murder some villagers along with some family member of vaamanam tharavadu.Kathanar finally destroyed them and given good powers to Neeli and warn her to be careful.
+Chadayan returns to team up with Vettiyala Vezhala and his assistant Mandhana in order to destroy Kathanar.
+They release Neeli's good power and made her evil again, murdering some villagers and some family members of Vaamanam Tharavadu.
+Kathanar finally destroys them, giving good powers to Neeli and warning her to be careful.